Requires Admin permissions

-Just as you have the ability to select tables and columns to sync to your Data Warehouse, you also have the ability to drop or remove them.
+Just as you can select tables and columns to sync to your Data Warehouse, you can also drop or remove them.

-Dropping a table or removing columns will delete any dependent reports, metrics, filter sets and columns once you confirm the deletion.
+Dropping a table or removing columns delete any dependent reports, metrics, filter sets, and columns once you confirm the deletion.
 Be certain you want to do this - this action cannot be undone.

 To remove a synced table, select all columns in the table, and again click the button.
-This will remove all native and calculated columns that use this table from your data warehouse.
+This removes all native and calculated columns that use this table from your Data Warehouse.

-Whether you are dropping a table or removing columns, a dependency check will run before the deletion process completes.
-Dependencies are calculated columns, metrics, filter sets, and reports that utilize the table or column(s) being removed.
-Any discovered dependencies will display - at this point, you can either cancel the process or click Confirm Changes to drop the table/remove the column(s).
+Whether you are dropping a table or removing columns, a dependency check runs before the deletion process completes.
+Dependencies are calculated columns, metrics, filter sets, and reports that use the table or column(s) being removed.
+Any discovered dependencies display - at this point, you can either cancel the process or click Confirm Changes to drop the table/remove the column(s).